pmd/pmd/src/site/markdown/usage/ant-task.md

    <td colspan="2">
        <p>The <code>formatter</code> element can contain nested <code>param</code> elements to configure the formatter in detail, e.g.</p>
        <dl>
+       <dt>encoding</dt>
+       <dd>Specifies the encoding to be used in the generated report (only honored when used with `toFile`).
+When rendering `toConsole` PMD will automatically detect the terminal's encoding and use it, unless the output is being redirected / piped, in which case `file.encoding` is used.
+See example below.</dd>
        <dt>linkPrefix</dt>
        <dd>Used for linking to online HTMLized source (like <a href="xref/net/sourceforge/pmd/PMD.html">this</a>).
 See example below.</dd>
        <dt>linePrefix</dt>